About Genesis Park

 • John Kirk, President of the British Columbia Scientific Cryptozoology Club which heads up the CaddyScan project permitted the use of his copyrighted Cadborosaurus photograph.

-• The pictures of the big alligator are from Florida’s Gatorland.
+• The pictures of the big alligators were taken by Genesis Park staff at Florida’s Gatorland.

 • The picturesque dinosaurian world displayed on the “What Killed Them?” page is a screen shot from Disney’s movie “Dinosaur.”

-• Chris St. James provided valuable insight into the Palestrina mosaic on the Ancient Depictions page and has brought other dinosaurian iconography to our attention.
+• Chris St. James of s8int.com provided valuable insight into the Palestrina Mosaic on the Ancient Depictions page and has brought other dinosaurian iconography to our attention.

 • Thanks to Leo (Jake) Hebert for his artifact picture contribution on the Ancient Depictions page.